Rajya Sabha productivity drops to 21 pc as opposition continues its protests | Politics

 - India

-Amid disruptions caused by the opposition over its demands, the productivity of Rajya Sabha fell to 13.70 per cent during the second week of the monsoon session from 32.20 per cent during the first week, resulting in the overall productivity of 21.60 per cent for the first two weeks.
+Amid disruptions caused by the opposition over its demands, the productivity of Rajya Sabha fell to 13.70 per cent during the second week of the monsoon session from 32.20 per cent during the first week, resulting in the overall productivity of 21.60 per cent for the first two weeks, government sources said.
 Of the total 50 working hours available, 39 hours 52 minutes have been lost due to disruptions.
-The House, however, sat for 1 hour 52 minutes beyond the scheduled time but for which the productivity would have been much lower.
+The House, however, sat for 1 hour 52 minutes beyond the scheduled time but for which the productivity would have been much lower, the sources said.

 During the 10 sittings so far, Rajya Sabha could have only two hours eight minutes of Question Hour which is primarily meant for ensuring the accountability of the executive to the Parliament.
 One hour twenty-four minutes were used in legislative business in passing five bills with seven members giving their views.
 There was one minute of Zero Hour and another four minutes of special mentions.